truenas/documentation/content/SCALE/SCALETutorials/Credentials/BackupCredentials/AddSSHConnectionKeyPair.md

 ## Generating SSH Keypairs

-TrueNAS generates and stores [RSA-encrypted](https://tools.ietf.org/html/rfc8017) SSH public and private keypairs on the **SSH Keypairs** widget found on the **Credentials > Backup Credentials** screen.
+TrueNAS generates and stores [RSA-encrypted](https://tools.ietf.org/html/rfc8017) SSH public and private key pairs on the **SSH Keypairs** widget found on the **Credentials > Backup Credentials** screen.
 Keypairs are generally used when configuring **SSH Connections** or SFTP **Cloud Credentials**.
-TrueNAS does not support encrypted keypairs or keypairs with passphrases.
+TrueNAS does not support encrypted key pairs or key pairs with passphrases.

-TrueNAS automatically generates keypairs as needed when creating new **SSH Connections** or **Replication** tasks.
+TrueNAS automatically generates key pairs as needed when creating new **SSH Connections** or **Replication** tasks.

 To manually create a new key pair:
 1. Click **Add** on the **SSH Keypairs** widget.
 2. Click **Generate New** on the **SSH Keypairs** screen.
-3. Give the new keypair a unique name and click **Save**.
+3. Give the new key pair a unique name and click **Save**.
    The keypair displays on the **SSH Keypairs** widget.

 {{< trueimage src="/images/SCALE/Credentials/BackupCredentialsSSHKeypairsAdd.png" alt="SSH Keypairs Form" id="SSH Keypairs Form" >}}